 A Python policy contains no actual code.
 Instead, a Python policy references a Python 'resource' and defines the Step in the API flow where the Python script executes.
 You can upload your script through the Management UI proxy editor, or you can include it in the

 /resources/py directory in API proxies that you develop locally.

-This policy is available on Apigee Edge paid plans only.
+This policy is available on Apigee Edge Enterprise plans only.
 To enable this policy in your environment, contact Apigee Support.

 System calls, for example network I/O, filesystem read/writes, current user info, process list, and CPU/memory utilization are not permitted by the security model.
 Although some such calls may be functional, they are unsupported and liable to be actively disabled at any time.
 For forward compatibility, you should avoid making such calls in your Python scripts.

 For working sample Python scripts, see Samples reference.

 Configure the Python Script policy using the following elements.